-5. If you are currently not working or if you plan to leave your current employer more than two months before the programme starts, please explain your activities and occupation between leaving your job and the start of the programme. (optional)
+5. If you are currently not working or if you plan to leave your current employer more than two months before the program starts, please explain your activities and occupation between leaving your job and the start of the program. (optional)

 Motivation Essay #1: Give a candid description of yourself (who you are as a person), stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors which have influenced your personal development, giving examples when necessary. (approximately 500 words)

 Through this open-ended question, the Ad Com wants to gain insights into your personality and values.
-Therefore, you will need to do lot of self-reflection into your life experience that have shaped your personality and have made you who you are.
+Therefore, you will need to do a lot of self-reflection into your life experience that has shaped your personality and has made you who you are.
 While it is important to address all parts of the prompt: strengths, weaknesses, and main factors responsible for your personal development, it’s important to focus as much as possible on the positive traits.
-In view of this, you may want to begin with two or three positive qualities and then comment on one or two weaknesses, and then substantiate your personal traits with real-life examples.
-This question gives applicants freedom to select examples from your personal, professional or extracurricular life, so try to select your examples with a view to presenting a balanced picture of personality.
+Given this, you may want to begin with two or three positive qualities and then comment on one or two weaknesses, and then substantiate your traits with real-life examples.
+This question gives applicants the freedom to select examples from your personal, professional, or extracurricular life, so try to select your examples with a view to presenting a balanced picture of personality.

 You may select either of the following two methods for discussing strengths or weaknesses:

 a.
-Make statements about your character and back them up with example as ‘evidences’ of your statements.
+Make statements about your character and back them up with an example as ‘evidence’ of your statements.

 b.
 Find a single story (from your personal or professional life) that will illustrate all of your strengths, and, if possible, weaknesses.